Pontryagin-Optimal Control of a non-Hermitian Qubit: Pontryagin Optimal Control: Cost Functions and Extremization

 \subsection{Pure State Control}

-We here demonstrate that it is possible to solve the control problem framed above numerically in the case $\eta = 1$, and thereby obtain controller and dynamical solutions which map arbitrary initial qubit states $\mathbf{q}_i$ to arbitrary final qubit states $\mathbf{Q}_f$ on a desired timeframe, within the context of the NH dynamics \eqref{NH_Conditional}.
+We demonstrate { here} that it is possible to solve the control problem framed above numerically in the case $\eta = 1$, and thereby obtain controller and dynamical solutions which map arbitrary initial qubit states $\mathbf{q}_i$ to arbitrary final qubit states $\mathbf{Q}_f$ on a desired timeframe, { (i.e., in a time $T$)} within the context of the NH dynamics \eqref{NH_Conditional}.
 Fig.~\ref{fig_pure_control} illustrates two pertinent examples.
 Panel (a) shows that we can drive a transition from $\ket{g}$ to $\ket{e}$ against decay, and panel (b) shows that we can drive a transition between two orthogonal states on the equator of the Bloch sphere.
 Both transitions can be driven on timescales faster than the average spontaneous emission time $\gamma^{-1}$ with modest drive power.
-We furthermore find that for both initial conditions the associated LM covers the entire Bloch sphere, indicating that for sufficiently large $\boldsymbol{\Omega}^2$ or $|\boldsymbol{\Omega}|$, i.e., for sufficiently fast Rabi driving, there are no forbidden pure states which our control scheme cannot access.
+We furthermore find that for both initial conditions the associated LM covers the entire Bloch sphere { ``on its way'' to the target state}, indicating that for sufficiently large $\boldsymbol{\Omega}^2$ or $|\boldsymbol{\Omega}|$, i.e., for sufficiently fast Rabi driving, there are no forbidden pure states { that} our control scheme cannot access.

-Assessing the examples of Fig.~\ref{fig-RingY} and Fig.~\ref{fig_pure_control}, and the underlying methods, we arrive at the following conclusions.
+Assessing the examples of Figs.~\ref{fig-RingY} and \ref{fig_pure_control}, and the underlying methods, we arrive at the following conclusions.
 Despite the apparent complexity of the present system when viewed through the lens of a non-Hermitian Hamiltonian, there are actually no substantial barriers impeding pure--state control of the ideal ($\eta = 1$) system state if we approach it instead as a dynamical system.
 Particularly, we have in this case been able to solve for the drive that forces the system along an exact desired pure state trajectory, and further shown that we may formulate reasonable cost functions against which to derive optimized state dynamics and the controls that generate them.
 We have done this with a relatively simple cost function, but nothing prevents us from investigating other cost functions that are motivated by more specific tasks.